-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Information Service/Budget Entity: Prevention and Crime Information Services Measure: Number of criminal history record checks processed for gun transfer requests from licensed federal firearm dealers Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology: Firearm Eligibility System database Firearm Durchase Drogram (FDD) statistics are monitored daily by FDD staff by accessing the FFS database
+Program: Criminal Justice Information

+Service/Budget Entity: Prevention and Crime Information Services

+Measure: Number of criminal history record checks processed for gun transfer requests from licensed federal firearm dealers

+- Change in data sources or measurement methodologies. - Requesting new measure.

+Data Sources and Methodology: Firearm Eligibility System database

 Firearm Purchase Program (FPP) statistics are monitored daily by FPP staff by accessing the FES database.
 The daily and monthly sum of the total processed requests is obtained from the Dealer Transaction Report in FES.
 The section report is compiled by the FPP Senior Management Analyst Supervisor, verified by the Firearm Eligibility Bureau Chief and submitted to the Government Analyst II in Business Services.
-The Planning and Policy Administrator for Business Services verifies the number before it is officially submitted.
+The Bureau Chief of Business Services verifies the number before it is officially submitted.